-There is an old wise tale about the Peony: Once upon a time their was a beautiful “Peony” who met and fell in love with an Ant.
+There is an old wives’ tale Peonies; A Love Affair: Once upon a time their was a beautiful “Peony” who met and fell in love with an Ant.
 Not really the stuff of fairytale’s now is it?
 But if you have ever watched the ants on the top of an unopened Peony flower you just know they are so in love and devoted to the bud, hence where the wise tale began.
 However, I have heard many people make the statement “you must have ants to have Peonies”.
 Well, they are wrong.

 Ants are attracted to the sweet resin exuded on the flower buds, but it’s a long-standing, popular, even benevolent myth that they “tickle the buds” or “lick the sugar” to help the buds open.
 They would open regardless of the ants’ presence (these are the same ants that would benevolently tickle the food at the average picnic).
 Which means, they are not loyal to our beautiful “Peony” they just move on when she is out of her sugar!
 JERKS!

 Above: You can see the ants on the unopened bud and a small bee on the open bloom.
 Now there is an insect you can depend on; the sweet honey bee.

 Bees do love the single (picture above) and double peony (below) and their nectar.

 Peonies are divided by flower types: Single and Double.
 However, there is a petal type called the “bomb double” (picture below) that does not produce pollen so the bees do not visit them, but they are so beautiful.